mike-rogers/rally-bookkeeper/README.md

 1. picks up Task details [status, actual hrs, todo hrs etc] from scm comments (if provided) and updates rally task details accordingly.
 1. saves developers the effort of writing, installing, and maintaining check-in hooks for SCM tools (svn, cvs, perforce etc) in order to update Rally changsets, a task which is especially difficult if your organisation uses more than one configuration management tool.

-For more information, please see the [wiki page](https://wiki.jenkins-ci.org/display/JENKINS/Rally+plugin).
+For more information, please see the [project page](https://mike-rogers.github.io/rally-bookkeeper).

 ### Updating Task Information